 - Gaining a minimum grade of C in both Academic English 1 and Academic English 2 and

 - Gaining a minimum grade of C- in at least six other papers

 This means that to pass the FSC, a student must achieve a minimum of 96 points over 10 papers, including a minimum grade of C in both Academic English papers.

-How will I be assessed at Foundation Year?
+How will I be assessed for the Pathway programme?